 Expect to be amazed

-Expect to be amazed, surprised, delighted, shocked, startled, amused, and expect to experience a whole range of intense emotions.
+Expect to be amazed, surprised, delighted, shocked, startled, amused.
+You may experience a whole range of intense emotions.
 Sensory overload and unexpected emotional reactions are a common side effect of kink events.
-If it gets to be a bit too much, find a quiet corner to sit in and just watch for a while, or find someone to talk to about how you're feeling.
-You can also go back to your room to relax for a bit or watch mindless drivel on TV for a while.
+If you are feeling uncomfortable or overwhelmed, find a quiet corner to sit in and just watch for a while, or find someone to talk to about how you’re feeling.
+You can also go back to your room to relax for a bit or watch mindless TV.
 Take advantage of good weather to relax in the courtyard.
-Then go back to the event and jump back into the pool!
+Then go back to the event or jump into the pool!

 May I arrive at the hotel early?